cloudmesh-community/book/chapters/pi/setup-ultimate.md

 and download the image into the folder of your choice (we assume `~/Download`).

-#### Etcher form Windows and macOS, Linux
+#### Etcher from Windows and macOS, Linux

-An easy way to burn a SD Cards on Windows, macOS, and Linux is with a programm called Etcher.
+An easy way to burn a SD Cards on Windows, macOS, and Linux is with a program called Etcher.
 Etcher can be downloaded from

 * <https://etcher.io/>

 Chose the download suitable for your OS.
-On Windows you ahve a couple of options.
+On Windows you have a couple of options.
 We recommend that you use the 64 bit Installer version if your OS supports it.
 If you have a Windows 32bit OS, it may be time to upgrade your computer and/or OS.
 Also on Linux you need to make sure you distinguish between 32bit and 64bit.

 #### Windows 10

 Once you download it, start Etcher and select the unzipped Raspbian image file.
-Now select the drive of the SD card. click Burn and your image will be written to the SD card.
-You can monitor the progress an once it is completed the SD card will automatically unmount.
+Now select the drive of the SD card.
+Click Burn and your image will be written to the SD card.
+You can monitor the progress and once it is completed the SD card will automatically unmount.
 Use it now in your Raspberry Pi.

 The process is the same as the one on macOS

 #### macOS

-Once the image is downloaded you copy it with etcher onto the SD-card.
+Once the image is downloaded you copy it with Etcher onto the SD-card.

-2. Place an SD Card into a SD card reader we recommend a 32GB card.
+1. Place an SD Card into a SD card reader.
+We recommend a 32GB card.
-3. Attach the card reader to the computer
+2. Attach the card reader to the computer
-4. Open Etcher and select the downloaded `.img` or `.zip` file which you will likely find in the `~/Download` folder if you followed our previous steps
+3. Open Etcher and select the downloaded `.img` or `.zip` file which you will likely find in the `~/Download` folder if you followed our previous steps
-5. Select the SD card to write the image to.
+4. Select the SD card to write the image to.
 Be careful, to chose the right location as otherwise you could create unexpected data loss
-6. Hence, review selections carefully and click *Flash!* to begin writing data to the SD card.
+5. Hence, review selections carefully and click *Flash!* to begin writing data to the SD card.

 #### Ubuntu from Etcher